Pondicherry Institute of Medical Sciences

-Pondicherry Institute of Medical Sciences (PIMS, French: Institut des sciences médicales de Pondichéry) is a tertiary care hospital and teaching institute at Kalapet in the Union Territory of Puducherry, India.
+Pondicherry Institute of Medical Sciences (PIMS) is a tertiary care hospital and teaching institute at Kalapet in the Union Territory of Puducherry, India.
 The college has been approved for full recognition by MCI for 150 seats for MBBS degree granted by the Pondicherry University.
 The PIMS is a unit of The Madras Medical Mission, a charitable society and hospital in Chennai promoted by the members of the Malankara Orthodox Christian community.

 College administration

 The Office-bearers of The Madras Medical Mission are: